 Workflow allows you to do the job you were hired to do and eliminate needless time spent chasing paper.
 With the implementation of a workflow automation solution, documents can be electronically routed through an organization; in return, it enhances accountability, visibility and mobility.
 No more fighting with a printer, physically walking a document from desk to desk, or unknown waiting periods.

 Increase Accountability: One significant problem with manually routing documents around the office is a lack of urgency and accountability.
 Just because a document has been placed on someone’s desk, doesn’t mean it will become a top priority.
 There is a chance that other work will pile up and your document could be forgotten.
-When a workflow solution is implemented, documents can be routed based on pre-defined business rules.
+When a workflow software is implemented, documents can be routed based on pre-defined business rules.
 Automatic routing ensures smooth handoffs between users and effective collaboration that allows for the acceleration of critical tasks.
 With the use of email notifications, gone are the days of forgotten or mysteriously lost documents!

 Increase Visibility: Each document within workflow is tracked with a detailed log that shows a complete history of each action taken on the document, and at any time users with the appropriate rights can take a peak to see where the document is within the process.
 The added visibility into a process allows you to recognize patterns, drive improvements, and, if needed, reroute a document.